 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Monday Night as of Sep.
-1 11:00 AM EDTMonday Night - Clear in the evening, then partly cloudy.
-Low of 68F.
+- Tuesday Night as of Sep.
+16 5:00 AM EDTTuesday Night - Partly cloudy in the evening, then clear.
+Low of 43F.
 Winds less than 5 mph.

 Search Results for: bfr

 One of my regrets in my college career lies in one of my favorite courses, Intro to Geology.
 I took the class Pass/Fail, which left me with just enough knowledge to totally confuse the hell out of myself.
 I loved … Continue reading

 We’re declaring a truce on Turf Battle, taking a break until next summer.
 Left for next year will be the planting around the northern retention pond, and the sidewalk removal and re-configuration south of Allen Hall, and completing the wall … Continue reading